Classic Rhubarb Custard Pie Recipe

 Why You’ll Keep Coming Back to This Recipe

-This classic rhubarb custard pie recipe is all about flexibility and flavor.
-Whether you follow my family’s easy raw-crust tradition or go for the blind-baked crispness I love, you’ll end up with a pie that’s tart, creamy, and oh-so-satisfying.
-The vinegar crust, flour-dusted rhubarb, and careful baking ensure every slice is a winner.
+This classic rhubarb custard pie recipe is all about simplicity and flavor.
+You’ll end up with a pie that’s tart, creamy, and oh-so-satisfying.
+The vinegar crust, flour/cornstarch-dusted rhubarb, and careful baking ensure every slice is a winner.
 Ready to bake?
 Grab your apron and make this rhubarb custard pie—I can’t wait to hear how it turns out!
-Share your pics in the comments or tag me on social.
+Share your pics in the comments or tag me on one of my socials.
 For more rhubarb love, check out my bakery-style iced orange rhubarb muffins and my rhubarb bars.
 Happy baking, friends!

 Classic Rhubarb Custard Pie